-The figure describes the range of swells directed at Pescadero State Beach through a typical July, based on 1736 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast wind and surf right at the shore so we have chosen the optimum grid node based on what we know about Pescadero State Beach, and at Pescadero State Beach the best grid node is 27 km away (17 miles).
+The rose diagram describes the combination of swells directed at Pescadero State Beach over a normal July.
+It is based on 2480 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast wind or surf right at the coastline so we have chosen the best grid node based on what we know about Pescadero State Beach.
+In the case of Pescadero State Beach, the best grid node is 27 km away (17 miles).

 The rose diagram shows the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing but without direction information.
-Five colours represent increasing wave sizes.
-Very small swells of less than 0.5m (1.5 feet) high are shown in blue.
-These happened only 57% of the time.
-Green and yellow represent increasing swell sizes and red illustrates highest swells greater than >3m (>10ft).
-In both graphs, the area of any colour is proportional to how often that size swell occurs.
+Five colours illustrate increasing wave sizes.
+Blue shows the smallest swells, less that 0.5m (1.5 feet) high.
+These occurred only 52% of the time.
+Green and yellow represent increasing swell sizes and red represents the highest swells, greater than >3m (>10ft).
+In each graph, the area of any colour is proportional to how often that size swell happens.

-The diagram indicates that the most common swell direction, shown by the biggest spokes, was SW, whereas the the dominant wind blows from the W. Because the wave model grid is offshore, sometimes a strong offshore wind blows largest waves away from Pescadero State Beach and away from the coast.
+The diagram indicates that the prevailing swell direction, shown by the biggest spokes, was SW, whereas the the dominant wind blows from the W. Because the wave model grid is offshore, sometimes a strong offshore wind blows largest waves away from Pescadero State Beach and away from the coast.
 We lump these in with the no surf category of the bar chart.
-To simplify things we don't show these in the rose plot.
-Because wind determines whether or not waves are good for surfing at Pescadero State Beach, you can view an alternative image that shows only the swells that were expected to coincide with glassy or offshore wind conditions.
-Over an average July, swells large enough to cause clean enough to surf waves at Pescadero State Beach run for about 43% of the time.
+To avoid confusion we don't show these in the rose graph.
+Because wind determines whether or not waves are clean enough to surf at Pescadero State Beach, you can view an alternative image that shows only the swells that were forecast to coincide with glassy or offshore wind conditions.
+During a typical July, swells large enough to cause surfable waves at Pescadero State Beach run for about 48% of the time.

 IMPORTANT: Beta version feature!
 Swell heights are open water values from NWW3.
 There is no attempt to model near-shore effects.
 Coastal wave heights will generally be less, especially if the break does not have unobstructed exposure to the open ocean.